salejandro/EGiG-MBIOD/Practical guide.md

-# Comparative Genomics - Master in Genetics and Genomics
+# Master in Genetics and Genomics
+# Comparative Genomics

 ## Introduction